The Twin (2022 film): Production

 On March 2, 2021, it was announced that Teresa Palmer will star in a horror film for the Finnish production company Don Films.
 London-based sales agency Film Constellation handles world sales.
+The total budget of the film was €2.2 million, of which the Finnish Film Foundation's support consisted of approximately €390.000.

-Principal photography began on March 18, 2021 in Finland and Estonia and concluded on April 28, 2021.
+Principal photography began on March 18, 2021, in Finland and Estonia and concluded on April 28, 2021.

 Release

-The world premiere of the film was on March 24, 2022 at the Night Visions film festival.
+The world premiere of the film was on March 24, 2022, at the Night Visions film festival.
 In the United States, the film was streamed exclusively on Shudder starting May 6, 2022.

 The film has been very successful in Latin America: in Mexico, the film gathered more than 110,000 viewers on its premiere, and in both Argentina and Peru, the film reached the Top 3 lists of the most watched.

 Reception

 Critical reception for the film has been mixed.